-We are exposed to market risk related to changes in interest rates on our revolving credit facility, and our term note payable.
+We are exposed to market risk related to changes in interest rates on our cash on deposit in highly liquid money market accounts, our revolving credit facility, and our term note payable.
 We do not utilize derivative financial instruments or other market risk-sensitive instruments to manage exposure to interest rate changes.
 The main objective of our cash investment activities is to preserve principal while maximizing interest income through low-risk investments.
 Our investment policy focuses on principal preservation and liquidity.